zokahn/week2/README.md

-## Set up environment for using this repo:
+## How the containers were loaded using this repo:

 This is the classic deploy method:
 	Install Python ( If you don't have already )